 Traction rippling is also possible and is more noticeable in very thin people with minimal fat overlying the implant.
 It may be able to be disguised by inserting fat grafts.

 Rotation is not a concern with a round implant.
 It will not be detected if it occurs.
-Rotation of 20 degrees of an anatomical implant is noticeable although in my experinec this is very uncommon.
+Rotation of 20 degrees of an anatomical implant is noticeable although in my experience this is very uncommon.
 To date I have had a single case and this was caused by serious trauma several months after surgery.

 If implants are placed above the pectoralis muscle, I have no concerns about them moving.
 About one third of the implants I place are above the muscle.
-Implant below the muscle may both move upwards and be flattened or otherwise distorted during pectoralis muscle contraction.
+Implants below the muscle may both move upwards and be flattened or otherwise distorted during pectoralis muscle contraction.
 I will only place implants below the muscle if I think the extra padding is necessary and this is discussed in more detail above.

-To date I have never created stretch marks by placing breast implants.
+To date I have not created stretch marks by placing breast implants.
 I am aware of New Zealand cases where this has happened.
 It is more likely if oversized implants are used in immature breasts.

 Asymmetry may occur if there is a pre-existing asymmetry of the breasts of the chest wall.
 It may become more pronounced as equal sized implants project forward.
 This would normally be detected during the examination and whilst trialing implant sizes.
 In significant cases of asymmetry, different sized implants may be used or a breast lift or breast reduction procedure performed on one side.